 Related sample: Routes.The Backbone way

-Instead of switching between views in Webix layout we are rendering different Backbone Views into one and the same element depending on current state.
+Instead of switching between views in Webix layout we are rendering different Backbone Views into one and the same element depending on the current state.
 Still, the resulting behavior is the same.

 //initializing app